-Pepsi’s price strategies are based on target market, product popularity, and item quantity.
+Pepsi’s price strategies are based on the target market, product popularity, and item quantity.
 Most of its products offer market-competitive prices due to the nature of the items, but within the same niche, its produce prices vary as well.

 For example, its soft drink costs are almost all the same, but if you check out its tortilla brands, the price difference between Doritos and Tostitos is vast.
 Why?
 Because Doritos is a global brand and comparatively more popular.

-Similarly, Pure Leaf is relatively expensive than Lipton Ice Tea even though both fall into the same category.
+Similarly, Pure Leaf is relatively more expensive than Lipton Ice Tea even though both fall into the same category.
 Since Pure Leaf promotes premium features, people are more willing to pay for them.

 Perception can have a tremendous effect on your price strategy, and Pepsi uses it to its advantage to increase its profit margin—even in its everyday pricing strategy.

 Pepsi’s major income comes from middle-income groups.
 To attract more sales, it applies everyday value prices and seasonal discounts.

 It uses EDPL to generate revenues and cover costs with diverse packaging.
 That is why you’ll find Pepsi 24-can pack is cheaper than its 12-pack.